longhornxa/small-group-manual/understanding_his_plan.rst

 		Pursue Scripture where the big picture is visibly summarized in condensed passages... like Luke 22 and 24; Acts 10 and 17

-	3. An Intentional Plan ... for understanding God's plan (Choose one of the ideas from the Live the Word section to try this week.)
+	3. An Intentional Plan ... for understanding God's plan

+		Choose one of the ideas from the Live the Word section to try this week.

+.. only:: leader

+	.. topic:: *Leader Note*

+		Go over the points above and then read through the options in the Live the Word section below with your group.
+Have each person in your small group choose one of the ideas (or create their own) and share with the group which they will try to do this week.

 .. topic:: *But I'm not a Christian...*